 INFORMATION Exam format

 NCA exams are similar to those in Canadian law schools.
-They are fact-based, open-book and take three hours to write.
-You can look at past law school exams to get a better idea of how the exams are formatted.
+They are fact-based and open-book You can look at past law school exams to get a better idea of the exam format and content.
 Past exams are available at some Canadian law school libraries.

-To help, the NCA offers practice exams for each subject, as well as the guide How to Answer Fact-based Law Exam Questions.
+To help, the NCA offers practice exams for each subject, as well two guides How to Answer Fact-based Law Exam Questions and Tips for Writing NCA Torts Exam.

 Registration